dgaydukov/cert-ocpjp11/files/ocpjp11.md

     * staying on same core - 10s µs
     So if you have to use locking, make sure your threads stay on same core use java thread affinity libraries to ensure it (java doesn't have this feature out-of-the-box)
-* java thread - normal OS thread, so first get thread ID, then use `taskset` to link thread to specific core yet this core can be taken by OS to run other threads, but we can use `isolcpus` to remove core from linux thread planner and this core will be used by our thread only.
+* java thread - normal OS thread, so first get thread ID, then use `taskset` to link thread to specific core, yet this core can be taken by OS to run other threads, but we can use `isolcpus` to remove core from linux thread planner and this core will be used by our thread only.
 Once you configure this java spinlocks `Thread.onSpinWait()` doesn't give huge effect, cause sole purpose of this command is to keep burning spu cycles, so OS won't take away this core from your thread, yet if you configures linux and link thread to core, there is no point in this java instruction.
 Thread interleaving:
 * interleave - insert something into something (book interleaved with handwritten text - means you insert pages with your handwriting into book)